David Crosby's official cannabis brand - MIGHTY CROZ

 “People are going to get high anyway and cannabis is a safer and better way than the other available methods.
 I don’t approve of hard drugs at all.
 Beer isn’t that bad, wine isn’t that bad, but hard booze definitely does real damage.
 And then there are all the other ones.
 The pharmaceuticals do horrible things to you, and the serious hard drugs do even worse stuff to you.
 So really the only thing I know that you can do that gets you high that doesn’t do harm to you is herb.”

-“My preferred method is vaping flowers.
-I use a PAX 3.
+“My preferred method is vaping flowers with a Pax 3.
 It’s better for me than smoking it because there’s no tar."

 “It’s inevitable.
 Legalization is going to happen - all over the U.S. and around the world because of the money.
 All the posturing the politicians do, waving their hands in the air saying we have to regulate this and that is all BS.
 It’s going to come down to the money.
 Anyone that looks at the money flowing in where its legal knows what the truth is.”